Linux: User interface

 Several types of window managers exist for X11, including tiling, dynamic, stacking, and compositing.
 Window managers provide means to control the placement and appearance of individual application windows, and interact with the X Window System.
 Simpler X window managers such as dwm, ratpoison, or i3wm provide a minimalist functionality, while more elaborate window managers such as FVWM, Enlightenment, or Window Maker provide more features such as a built-in taskbar and themes, but are still lightweight when compared to desktop environments.
 Desktop environments include window managers as part of their standard installations, such as Mutter (GNOME), KWin (KDE), or Xfwm (xfce), although users may choose to use a different window manager if preferred.

 Wayland is a display server protocol intended as a replacement for the X11 protocol; as of 2022, it has received relatively wide adoption.
 Unlike X11, Wayland does not need an external window manager and compositing manager.
 Therefore, a Wayland compositor takes the role of the display server, window manager, and compositing manager.
 Weston is the reference implementation of Wayland, while GNOME's Mutter and KDE's KWin are being ported to Wayland as standalone display servers.
 Enlightenment has already been successfully ported since version 19.
 Additionally, many window managers have been made for Wayland, such as Sway or Hyprland, as well as other graphical utilities such as Waybar or Rofi.

 Video input infrastructure

 Linux currently has two modern kernel-userspace APIs for handling video input devices: V4L2 API for video streams and radio, and DVB API for digital TV reception.

-Due to the complexity and diversity of different devices, and due to the large number of formats and standards handled by those APIs, this infrastructure needs to evolve to better fit other devices.
-Also, a good userspace device library is the key to the success of having userspace applications to be able to work with all formats supported by those devices.
+The diversity of hardware standards and data formats requires continuous architectural refinement to maintain compatibility across different device classes.
+Development focuses on providing robust userspace libraries to abstract device complexity, ensuring that applications can interface with varying formats without specialized hardware-specific drivers.